By Salisu Na’inna Dambatta

 The Commissioners for Finance of the 36 states, a representative of the Federal Capital Territory, Abuja, are members of FAAC, as are revenue-related entities including the RMAFC, the Nigerian National Petroleum Corporation (NNPC), the Nigeria Customs Service (NCS), the Federal Inland Revenue Service (FIRS).

 Much is at stake when it comes to revenue sharing.
 The quantam of money involved makes it so as the following facts reflect.
 The sum of N8 trillion was shared in 2018 in spite of the shut-ins in several oil installations.
-The Federation Account Allocation Committee (FAAC) disbursed a total sum of N6.
+The Federation Account Allocation Committee (FAAC) disbursed a total sum of N6.418 trillion in 2017.
+It was N5.
+1 trillion in 2016 and N6.
+011 in 2015 respectly.

 Every state in the country, except two, get most of the cash they use in paying for the services and development projects they deliver to the public from FAAC disbursements.
 Their internal revenue generation ability is limited by many factors, including lack of seriousness.